Can You Cook Beans in a Rice Cooker

 • Checking Doneness: Taste a bean to ensure it's cooked through.
 They should be tender but not mushy.

-See also Gluten in Rice
+See also Farro In The Rice Cooker

 For Intermediate Cooks: Elevating Your Bean Game